saurvs/astro-rust/README.md

   (due to precession)
 * orbital elements from one equinox to another

-**Transit**

-* Times of rise, transit and set for the stars, the planets, the Sun, and the Moon

 **Elliptic orbits**

-* eccentric anomaly, true anomaly and radius of a body in orbit
+* eccentric anomaly, true anomaly and radius vector of a body in orbit
 * times of passage through the nodes

 **Parabolic orbits**